Juliusfrank11/emoji_poll_bot/README.md

 # Setup
 You'll need to create a `.TOKEN` file (or whatever you put for `TOKEN_FILE_NAME` in `config.py`) with your [discord bot token](https://www.writebots.com/discord-bot-token/).
 Don't share this with anyone!

+You'll also need to make a `config.py` file, you can just rename `config_example.py` if you like the settings there

 After cloning the repo, make a python virtual environment and install the requirements

 ```